 Unbound Row in .NET MAUI DataGrid (SfDataGrid)

 The .NET MAUI DataGrid allows you to add additional rows at top and also bottom of the DataGrid which are not bound with data object of underlying data source.
 You can add unbound rows using SfDataGrid.UnboundRows collection property.
-You can add any no of unbound rows to the DataGrid.
-Unbound rows can also be exported to pdf and excel documents.
+You can add any number of unbound rows to the DataGrid.
+Unbound rows can also be exported to PDF and Excel documents.

 <syncfusion:SfDataGrid.UnboundRows>